norahkerendian/Recipe-Analysis-Project/README.md

   frameborder="0"
 ></iframe>

-The permutation test produced a p-value of **0.0**, which is less than the significance level of 0.05.
+After 1,000 samples, the permutation test produced a p-value of **0.0**, which is less than the significance level of 0.05.
 Thus, I reject the null hypothesis that the model is fair.
 This suggests that the model’s precision for recipes with lower protein is lower than its precision for recipes with higher protein.